-Start with supplementation whenever you notice a change in your cat’s feces.
+Start with supplementation whenever you notice a change in your cat’s faeces.
 Environmental stress or prolonged use of antibiotics can cause an intestinal imbalance.
 That’s why many vets recommend the use of probiotics.

 They have a remarkable ability to instantly soothe your pet’s stomach.
 Depending on your cat’s condition, it might take a couple of hours to several weeks to experience the results.
 It all depends on a supplement and what you are trying to manage.

 For example, when you are curing digestive upset, you will notice improvement within a day or two.
 But, when it comes to the immune system, it will take at least four weeks for your pet to experience positive effects.

 It’s important to note that not all probiotics are right for your cat or suitable for every occasion.
 In some cases, it might be harmful to use probiotic supplements, especially when your pet has a significantly compromised GI tract or recently went through chemo.